m1cr0-dot/Immo-35-estimator-Machine-Learning/README.md

 The model was trained on real estate transaction data from the department 35.
 It includes spatial feature engineering, specifically calculating distances to major economic hubs (Rennes and Saint-Malo).
 * **Dataset Source (Kaggle):** [Housing Prices 35 FR](https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr)

-> **Why this specific region?**
+> **Why this specific region ?**
 >  This project prioritizes **real-world data** over synthetic datasets.
 While I initially considered analyzing Paris or Bordeaux, the available datasets were mostly AI-generated.
 I selected this department because it provided an authentic dataset, allowing for genuine exploratory data analysis (EDA).

 ### 🧠 Model Performance
 The prediction engine is built on an optimized **Random Forest Regressor**.